BrunoTanabe/curriculum-vitae-query-assistant/README.md

 ## 10. TODOs 🔮

-* Create logic to not exceed the token limit of the LLM request (When there are many resumes). ⚙️
+* Create logic to not exceed the token limit of the LLM request (When there are many resumes) ⚙️
-* Implement configuration to use the machine’s GPU for the OCR model. 🖥️
+* Implement configuration to use the machine’s GPU for the OCR model 🖥️
-* Implement a faster OCR model than EasyOCR, such as Tesseract OCR. 🖼️
+* Implement a faster OCR model than EasyOCR, such as Tesseract OCR 🖼️
 * Authentication and Authorization via JWT 🔐
 * Automated testing with Pytest or unittest 🧪